Claud Hamilton, 1st Lord Paisley

 Claud Hamilton, 1st Lord Paisley (9 June 1546 – 3 May 1621) was a Scottish nobleman who fought at the Battle of Langside in 1568 for Mary, Queen of Scots.
 He is the ancestor of the earls, marquesses and dukes of Abercorn.

 Birth and origins

-Claud was born in 1546 (baptised 9 June), probably at Paisley, Scotland.
+Claud was born in 1546 and baptised on 9 June at Edinburgh Castle.
 He was the youngest son of James Hamilton and his wife Margaret Douglas.
 His father was the 2nd Earl of Arran in Scotland and 1st Duke of Châtellerault in France.
 His father's family descended from Walter FitzGilbert, the founder of the House of Hamilton, who had received the barony of Cadzow from Robert the Bruce in the 14th century.
 Claud's mother was a daughter of James Douglas, 3rd Earl of Morton.
 Both parents were Scottish.
 They had married in September 1532.
 Claud had four brothers and four sisters, who are listed in his father's article.